alexis974/C_Project/README.md

 ## Building :hammer:

 You can build your project in Release or Debug mode.
-Once build, your executable will at the root of your projet directory.
+Once build, your executable will be at the root of your projet directory.

 ### Release